 - 1. Assemble the vent system, starting at the boiler: - a.
-If 3" PVC is to be used for venting, at least one 3" CPVC elbow and at least one 30" straight section of CPVC must be used before transitioning to PVC.
+If 4" PVC is to be used for venting, at least one 4" CPVC elbow and at least one 30" straight section of CPVC must be used before transitioning to PVC.
 If necessary the 30" straight section of CPVC may be cut in any location and the CPVC elbow inserted between the two resulting segments.
-3" PVC Sidewall Vent Kit, P/N 107039-02, is available and includes 30" CPVC starter and elbow, PVC terminations, and screens. - b.
+4" PVC Sidewall Vent Kit, P/N 107039-03, is available and includes 30" CPVC starter and elbow, PVC terminations, and screens. - b.
 When cutting CPVC or PVC pipe, use a miter saw or a saw designed to cut PVC pipe.
 Use a miter box or other method to cut pipe squarely.
 De-burr both the inside and outside of the cut end. - c.
 Dry fit all vent components before assembly. - d.
 The vent adaptor has three different inside diameters.
-The larger (upper) inside diameter accepts 3" CPVC pipe and is used in this application (the middle inside diameter accepts 3" nominal PolyPro, Polyflue or InnoFlue).
-Lubricate the gaskets in the vent adaptor with water and insert the first piece of 3" CPVC into the vent adaptor until it bottoms out.

-Tighten band clamp on vent adapter to secure vent pipe.

-- e.
-If 2" CPVC is to be used for the vent system, reduce the first piece of 3" CPVC installed in Step (b) to 2" CPVC using a CPVC reducing coupling or elbow.
-Otherwise assemble the 3" CPVC elbow and the remainder of the 30" CPVC piping before transitioning to PVC.
-If 3" PVC is used, the first piece of PVC will either be connected to the CPVC elbow or the end of a section of CPVC vent pipe.
-In the latter case, a PVC coupling may be used to connect the first piece of PVC to the last piece of CPVC.
-2" PVC Sidewall Vent Kit, P/N 107039-01, is available and includes 30" CPVC starter and elbow, 2" x 3" reducing bushings, PVC terminations, and screens. - f.
+The larger (upper) inside diameter accepts 4" CPVC pipe and is used in this application (the middle inside diameter accepts 4" nominal PolyPro, Polyflue or InnoFlue).
+Lubricate the gaskets in the vent adaptor with water and insert the first piece of 4" CPVC into the vent adaptor until it bottoms out.
+Tighten band clamp on vent adapter to secure vent pipe. - e.
+If 3" CPVC is to be used for the vent system install 4" x 3" CPVC reducing bushing (field supplied), then 30" of 3" CPVC and CPVC elbow which need to be used before transitioning to 3" PVC.
+3" PVC Sidewall Vent Kit, P/N 107039-02, is available and includes 30" CPVC starter and elbow, PVC terminations, and screens.
+Otherwise assemble the 4" CPVC elbow and 30" CPVC piping in Step (a) before transitioning to 3" PVC. - f.
 Clean all CPVC and PVC components with the appropriate primer before cementing.
 Cement the vent system together, starting at the boiler and following the instructions provided on the cans of cement and primer.
 Use a field supplied cement and primer that is listed for use with the materials being joined (CPVC and/or PVC).
 The following, or its equivalent, may be used to join CPVC to PVC: - IPS Corporation #P-70 Primer - IPS Corporation #790 Multi-Purpose Solvent Cement g.
 Assemble the rest of the vent system, being sure to pitch horizontal sections back towards the boiler 1/4"/ft.
-Support the vent at intervals not exceeding 4 ft.
+(21 mm/m) Support the vent at intervals not exceeding 4 ft.